 - engagement with appropriate audiences

-We welcome opportunities to co-support projects undertaken by Senior Fellows that otherwise fit within these program guidelines
+We will provide full support for a Senior Fellow, and we also welcome opportunities to co-support projects undertaken by Senior Fellows that otherwise fit within these program guidelines

 - candidates must be Canadian residents or eligible for retention in keeping with Canadian charitable law

-- candidates must agree that during their term as a Senior Fellow, they will have no other employment duties, and will devote a block of contiguous time to the Fellowship project
+- candidates must agree that during their term as a Senior Fellow, they will devote a significant block of contiguous time to the Fellowship project

 To apply for a Senior Fellow grant, you may initiate the process by sending a short letter to the Foundation providing an overview of the proposed project, including some context, the purpose of the work, and a summary of your professional experience.
 The Foundation will review your Letter of Intent and contact you to follow up.
 Where warranted, applicants will be asked to develop a full proposal and will be interviewed in person by a Committee of the Board of Directors.